CtrlK

 Distinctiveness Conflict Risk

-The description carves out a very clear niche: publication-quality scientific diagrams using a specific AI tool with quality review.
-The combination of scientific visualization focus, specific tool names, and specialized diagram types makes it highly unlikely to conflict with other skills.
+The description carves out a clear niche: publication-quality scientific diagrams using a specific AI tool with quality review.
+The combination of scientific visualization focus, specific tool names, and specialized diagram types makes it highly distinctive and unlikely to conflict with general diagramming or coding skills.

 3 / 3